 Be aware that if your financial situation changes, you might not qualify for a mortgage after the construction is finished.

-While renovation loans aren’t a construction loan category, per se, the types of credit that fall under the "renovation loan" umbrella can be used to cover the costs of building projects — provided the costs aren’t too high.
+While a renovation loan isn’t a construction loan, per se, the types of credit that fall under the "renovation loan" umbrella can be used to cover the costs of building projects — provided the costs aren’t too high.

 If you have a renovation job that’s going to come in at $10,000 or less, you could consider taking out: